 For more information or questions, contact Colby Phillips at email@example.com.

-The pool card expiration date has been extended until Oct.1, 2021 and applies to all pool cards, regardless of when they were purchased.
-All pool cards must have been registered by April 30 to take advantage of the extension.
+The pool card expiration date was extended until Oct.1, 2021 and applied to all pool cards, regardless of when they were purchased.
+All pool cards must have been registered by April 30 to have taken advantage of the extension.
 Those who already registered were automatically enrolled into the new extension date.

 Farmers & Artisans Market

 The Ocean Pines Farmers and Artisans Market in White Horse Park will remain open for the foreseeable future.
 It will continue to operate Saturdays from 9 a.m.-1 p.m.
 March 27, 2021 and 8 a.m.-1 p.m. beginning in April.

 Visitors are required to wear face coverings and asked to practice social distancing.